University Support Staff Peer Review Committee Hearing Process

 .120 Panel Report

 The University believes that its employees are a valuable resource, and realizes that occasional employment conflicts are inevitable when people work together.
-In trying to resolve employment conflicts among employees as fairly as possible, the University provides a dispute resolution process for all permanent civil service and local agency classified employees of the University (see Classified Employee Dispute Resolution Process) culminating in a full opportunity for a fair hearing before an impartial panel of classified employees in unresolved matters involving:
+In trying to resolve employment conflicts among employees as fairly as possible, the University provides a dispute resolution process for all permanent university support staff (USS) of the University (see .130 Mediation) culminating in a full opportunity for a fair hearing before an impartial panel of university support staff in unresolved matters involving:

-- Proposed disciplinary actions (demotions, decision-making leaves, dismissals); not involving discrimination under PPM Chapter 3010; and
+- Performance reviews; Proposed suspension with pay (decision-making leaves); demotion or dismissal not involving discrimination under PPM Chapter 3010; and

 While the Peer Review Committee ("P.R.C." or "Committee") is charged with the responsibility of conducting a fair hearing in the above mentioned matters, the role of the Committee and the scope of its authority depends upon the type of hearing being conducted.

-- Performance Evaluations - in matters involving an appeal of a classified employee's performance evaluation, the Committee reviews the material presented, makes the final determination about the employee's performance, and completes the employee's performance evaluation form.
-(Kansas Administrativd Regulations (K.A.R.)
-1-7-11 and 1-7-12).
+- Performance Reviews - in matters involving an appeal of a USS employee's performance review, the Committee reviews the material presented, makes the final determination about the employee's performance, and completes the employee's performance review form.

-- Where a proposed dismissal, demotion, or decision-making leave is based upon two unsatisfactory performance evaluations, the employee may appeal either the second evaluation or the proposed action, but may not appeal both the evaluation and the proposed disciplinary action within the University.
+- Where a proposed decision-making leave, demotion or dismissal is based upon two less than meets expectations reviews, the employee may appeal either the second review or the proposed action, but may not appeal both the review and the proposed disciplinary action within the University.

-The Classified Senate makes recommendations for membership on the Peer Review Committee to the Vice President for Administration and Finance (Vice-President) who appoints members from the Classified Senate's recommendations.
-The Committee is composed of twenty-one (21) members, all of whom are classified personnel.
-Membership includes employees of different employment categories, of different ethnicities, of both genders, and employees who are disabled.
+The University Support Staff Senate makes recommendations for membership on the Peer Review Committee to the Vice President in the Division of Human Capital Services (VPHC) who appoints members from the USS Senate's recommendations.
+The Committee is composed of 21 members, all of whom are university support staff.
+Membership includes a demographic cross-section of USS employees.

-Each year after the new Committee members have been appointed by the Vice President for Administration and Finance, Employee Relations will conduct a training session for all members of the Committee.
+Each year after the new Committee members have been appointed Human Capital Services will conduct a mandatory training session for all members of the Committee.

 The following time limitations apply to appeals heard by the Committee:

-- In the event that an appeal cannot be scheduled and/or held within the time limitation described in the paragraph above, the Appointing Authority or his or her designee may extend the time limit for holding the appeal up to 30 calendar days after the appeal has been filed.
-Any further extension requires the approval of the Director of Personnel Services for the state of Kansas.
+- In the event that an appeal cannot be scheduled and/or held within the time limitation described in the paragraph above, the Director may extend the time limit for holding the appeal up to 30 calendar days after the appeal has been filed.

-- Appeals of proposed Disciplinary Action(demotions, decision-making leaves, or dismissals - The Appointing Authority will set a deadline for the employee to appeal the proposed action in writing.
-Within five (5) working days of receiving the employee's notice of appeal, the appeal shall be referred through Employee Relations to the Committee.
-Within ten (10) working days of receiving the appeal, the P.R.C.
-Panel will hear the matter and make a recommendation to the Appointing Authority.
-The Appointing Authority will make a final decision on the proposed action and will notify the parties within five (5) working days of receiving the Panel's recommendation.
+- Appeals of proposed Suspension with Pay (Decision-Making Leaves), Demotion or Dismissal - The Director will set a deadline for the employee to appeal the proposed action in writing.
+Within five working days of receiving the employee's notice of appeal, the appeal shall be referred to the Committee.
+Within 10 working days of receiving the appeal, the P.R.C.
+Panel will hear the matter and make a recommendation to the Director.
+The Director will make a final decision on the proposed action and will notify the parties within five working days of receiving the Panel's recommendation.

-- Complaints of unfair treatment - within sixty (60) calendar days after becoming aware of the problem, the employee must address an appeal in writing to the Appointing Authority.
-Within five (5) working days of receiving the employee's notice of appeal, the appeal will be referred through Employee Relations to the Committee.
-Within ten (10) working days of scheduling the appeal for hearing, the P.R.C.
-Panel will hear the matter and make a recommendation to the Appointing Authority.
-The Appointing Authority will make a final decision in the matter and notify the parties within five (5) working days of receiving the Panel's recommendation.
+- Complaints of Unfair Treatment - within 60 calendar days after becoming aware of the problem, the employee must address an appeal in writing to the Director.
+Within five working days of receiving the employee's notice of appeal, the appeal will be referred to the Committee.
+Within 10 working days of scheduling the appeal for hearing, the P.R.C.
+Panel will hear the matter and make a recommendation to the Director.
+The Director will make a final decision in the matter and notify the parties within five working days of receiving the Panel's recommendation.

-As soon as the panel has been appointed, the Appointing Authority or his or her designee will notify both parties of the names of the Committee members.
+As soon as the panel has been appointed, the Director will notify both parties of the names of the Committee members.

 To protect the impartiality of the Committee and the hearing process, neither the employee nor the responding department will have any oral or written contact regarding the hearing with any member of the hearing Panel prior to the actual hearing.
-Any questions on the hearing procedures should be addressed to Employee Relations.
+Any questions on the hearing procedures should be addressed to Employee Relations and Engagement.

 The employee and the responding department may choose to ask other individuals to speak at the hearing who can make a material contribution to the employee's or department's story.
 The following guidelines govern the contribution of witnesses at hearings: